A Look Back on an Epic Year for the Cannabis Industry

 Hemp was removed from the Controlled Substances Act (i.e., legalized) thanks to a provision in the 2018 farm bill, signed into law on Dec 20, 2018.
 The FDA issued a surprisingly comprehensive and interesting press release.

 Five Canadian cannabis firms were listed on major U.S. securities exchanges—three on the New York Stock Exchange and two on the Nasdaq.
 Meanwhile, dozens of U.S. cannabis companies were listed on the Canadian Stock Exchange.

-We started an awesome cannabis industry blog
+We started an excellent cannabis industry blog

 If you ever meet our parents, please don’t tell them how much we know about weed.

 Things to watch in 2019